alex-windett/phantom/readme.md

 ## Compilation and minification
 Webpack was used as a build tool to assist development and production.
-All assets have been minified for production, with Sass being passed through webpack scss loader and JavaScript with webpack's Google Closure Compiler.
+All assets have been minified for production, with Sass being passed through webpack scss loader and JavaScript with the JS loader.
+I have attempted to use Google Closure Compiler, however, ran into some issues.

 ## Limitations